vkleer/CI_PP2_RepelARaccoon/README.md

 5. In you IDE, open Git Bash
 6. Navigate to the working directory where you want to clone this directory
 7. Paste in the clone command you copied and press the 'enter' key to create the clone

+### EmailJS API

+The report form on my website uses the EmailJS API to send form submissions directly to the email address I specified on the platform.
+To start using EmailJS:

+1. Go to https://www.emailjs.com/ and create a free account
+2. Add a new email service and write down the 'Service ID'
+3. Create a new email template and write down the 'Template ID'
+4. Click on 'Account' on the left-side menu and write down your 'Public Key' under the 'API Keys' section
+5. Go to https://www.emailjs.com/docs/sdk/installation/ and follow the instructions to load the EmailJS SDK into your website
+6. Go to https://www.emailjs.com/docs/tutorial/creating-contact-form/ and follow the instructions to set up your form with EmailJS using your 'Service ID', 'Template ID' and 'Public Key' to connect it to your account

 ## Credits
 Images that are not referenced below are created or owned by the developer.